bhardman1986/HostingView/README.md

 }()
 ```

-Then simply add the subview and add constraints to the parent view.
+Then simply add the subview and constraints to the parent view.